 As I think about the next eight years I hope to see greater technology access to at-risk populations, greater communication between diverse systems, and improved use of quality health data to help target our healthcare spending in the most efficient ways possible.

-Megan Landry, B.S.N., M.H.A.- Informatics is the Program Manager for the graduate and undergraduate programs in Health Informatics in the College of Graduate an Professional Studies at the University of New England.
+Megan Landry, B.S.N., M.H.A.- Informatics is the Program Director for the graduate and undergraduate programs in Health Informatics in the College of Graduate and Professional Studies at the University of New England.